asherikov/codeincomplete/README.md

       as `GitLab`, should the groups be included in the package name?

     - Should the name indicate a programming language used in package?
-Is it possible that that would be necessary for disambiguation?
+Is it possible that it would be necessary for disambiguation?

 - ROS package naming conventions are a good starting point
   <http://www.ros.org/reps/rep-0144.html>.